LamInThisWeirdWorld/GameAssignment1/README.md

 # [Meet Elliot](https://laminthisweirdworld.github.io/fragmented/)

+> 🎮 *Click the title above to play the game pitch!*

 Meet Elliot is a short pitch experience that offers a glimpse into the full game.
 You’ll play as Elliot, a character on a journey to find his missing brother while slowly regaining fragments of his lost memory.
 This pitch is a standalone demo designed for the Samba Band course and creative game prototyping.

 <details>